Arcascope/amplitude-simulations/README.md

 The repository also contains some code for analyzing how different day lengths and light brightnesses affect circadian amplitude, as well as a simple model for melatonin production on permanent DST and permanent ST. These are in the `more_simulations` directory.
+The code for DST simulations is `dst_simulation.py`.